Chronic lymphocytic leukemia

 As with other types of bone marrow infiltrative disease, it is possible to see a diffusely hypointense signal of bone structures on T1, easier to see on spinal MRI.

 Treatment and prognosis

-rapid lymphocyte doubling time: either occurring in less than 6 months or when there is an increase in 50% in ≤2 months
+rapid lymphocyte doubling time: either occurring in <6 months or when there is an increase of 50% in ≤2 months

-About one-third of patients with CLL will never require treatment 7.
+About one-third of patients with chronic lymphocytic leukemia will never require treatment 7.